codingforpleasure/customized-workspace/Ubuntu/useful-resources/cnn-architectures.md

 ResNet, had least error rate and swept aside the competition by using very deep network using ‘Residual connections’ and **‘Bottle-neck Layer’**. using a sequence of 3 convolutional layers with filters the size of 1X1, 3X3, followed by 1X1 respectively to **reduce and restore dimension**.

+The down-sampling of the input happens in 1X1 layer thus funneling a smaller feature vectors (reduced number of parameters) for the 3X3 conv to work on.
+Immediately after that 1X1 layer restores the dimensions to match input dimension so identity shortcuts can be directly used.

 ## VGG